By Marcin Wojtyczka

 - Decide whether the mast can be safely secured to the boat or needs to be cut loose.
 If you are in rough conditions, and the mast is likely to sink the boat, don’t hesitate.
 Cut it loose

-- If you can safely save the mast, secure it tightly to the deck.
-Pad any contact points to minimize further damage to the boat and rig
+- If you can safely save the mast, get a heavy-duty gloves and secure the mast tightly to the deck.
+Pad any contact points using fenders or bunk mattresses to minimize further damage to the boat

 - After clearing all lines from over the side, start the engine and motor to a port if you are within the motoring range.
-However, if you are outside motoring range, you might need to setup a jury rig with the remains of the broken mast or the boom and spinnaker pole
+However, if you are outside the motoring range, you will have to set up a jury-rig with the remains of the broken mast or the boom and spinnaker pole

 Forestay failure